VikParuchuri/surya/README.md

 ## Table Recognition

 This command will write out a json file with the detected table cells and row/column ids, along with row/column bounding boxes.
+If you want to get a formatted markdown table, check out the [tabled](https://www.github.com/VikParuchuri/tabled) repo.

 ```shell
 surya_table DATA_PATH